SuperOfficeDocs/crmscript/docs/api-reference/classes/NSForeignSystemAgent/DeleteDeviceByIdentifier.md

 # Void DeleteDeviceByIdentifier(String applicationName, String deviceName, String deviceIdentifier)

-Delete a NSForeignDevice with deviceName and deviceIdentifier that belongs to the application with applicationName.
+Delete an NSForeignDevice with deviceName and deviceIdentifier that belongs to the application with applicationName.

 ## Parameters